kfatehi/bait/README.md

 ====

-executable is `bait`, standing for Build And Integration Tester I'm conflicted about the name, another is artci: Application-Readiness-Test-based Continuous Integration
+executable is `bait`, standing for Build And Integration Tester

 The most important thing to know about this project is this: